Shelton Parks & Recreation

 Shelton, WA 98584

 Parks and Recreation Advisory Commitee - On February 2, 2009 the Shelton City Commission approved the formation of a parks and recreation advisory committee.
 The committee consists of five members serving three year terms each.
-Committee members are: Lee Stahl, Marilyn Vogler, Libby Avery and Bill Young.
-(One current opening)
+Committee members are: Marilyn Vogler, Bill Young, Kathy McDowell, Kitty Lundeen-Ness and Kim Oliver.

 The committee meets every second Monday of the month at 5:30pm in the Shelton Civic Center.